mwcorley79/MPL/README.md

 One goal is to enable cross-platform portability (TCP socket level compatibility between Linux and Windows) by providing a TCPSocket class that encapsulates the (basic) differences between the low-level (C-based) Windows and Linux APIs. <br> <br>
 <b> See TCPSocket.h/.cpp for details of the TCP socket wrapper code. </b> <br><br>
 This project uses CMake to manage the build process for Linux and Windows.  <br> <br>
-The current objective is to provide an efficient C++ network communication facility for a joint experiment with Dr. James Fawcett (https://github.com/JimFawcett) to compare various (initially performance related) aspects of modern C++ and the Rust programming language. <hr>
+The current objective is to provide an efficient C++ network communication facility for a joint experiment with Dr. James Fawcett (https://github.com/JimFawcett) to compare various (initially performance related) aspects of modern C++ and the Rust programming language.
 <b>Prerequisites for getting started on Linux:</b>
 <ol>
   <li> Download and install CMake (Debian-based distros): <b> sudo apt-get install cmake </b> </li>